mh1791/CSIT-345-Spring-2019/Lab 3 - Sudoku validator program/README.md.txt

-This program uses multithreading to check to see if soduku puzzle is valid.
+This program uses multithreading to check to see if a soduku puzzle is valid.